-Your company Glassdoor, LinkedIn, Facebook, and Twitter accounts are great platforms for visually engaging ads and graphics to accompany news of your job opening.
-Having the best minds of your design, marketing and recruiting teams collaborate will yield more engaging ads and more candidate interest, setting you up to make a hire faster, which is always cheaper.
+Your company Glassdoor, LinkedIn, Facebook and Twitter accounts are great platforms for visually engaging ads and graphics to accompany news of your job opening.
+Having the best minds on your design, marketing and recruiting teams collaborate will yield more engaging ads and more candidate interest, setting you up to make a hire faster, which is always cheaper.

-Glassdoor is a candidate sourcing and employer branding tool combined into one convenient platform where candidates can learn more about your open job and your company.
-Professionals trust peer reviews over other information sources when evaluating companies, so encourage your employees to express themselves online and share some of the things they like about working for your company on your Glassdoor profile.
+If you’re wondering how to recruit employees online, Glassdoor is just about as easy-to-use and effective as it gets!
+Glassdoor is a recruiting platform that offers both job advertising and employer branding tools combined into one convenient platform where the best candidates can learn more about your open job and your company.
+Professionals trust peer reviews over other information sources when evaluating companies, so encourage your employees to express themselves online.

 Online communities and forums can be great sources for quickly identifying talented professionals online, like Stackoverflow for programmers.
-Searching for “[Your job] professional group” or “[Your job] professional forum” will yield many results.
+Searching for “[Job title] professional group” or “[Job title] professional forum” will yield many results.

-Searching online groups on social media give you free access to a huge number of job and career specific talent pools that can lead to identifying many viable passive candidates.
+Searching social media groups give you free access to a huge number of job and career-specific talent pools that can lead to identifying many viable passive candidates.